• Skip to primary navigation

 For DC Residents

-Forge Your Own Path in a Green Energy Career
+Forge Your Own Path in the Electrical Industry

-Energy in Motion is a program that helps you become an IBEW Journeyperson Electrician.
-If accepted, you’ll earn a great wage while learning the electrical trade, including solar panel and EV charging station installation.
+Step-Up is a program that puts you on the path to becoming an IBEW journeyperson electrician.
+If accepted, you’ll earn a great wage while learning the electrical trade, including solar.

 Energy in Motion